 Road safety should be part of our lives as transportation is close to being a necessity.
-A good driver will stay alert today to live and drive tomorrow.
+A good driver will stay alert and observe road safety tips today to live and drive tomorrow.
 As much as speeding is thrilling, it is deadly at times.

 Road trips are becoming a common thing during this pandemic, as we still have restrictions surrounding air travel in New York and other states.

 Therefore, the roads are becoming crowded.
-While driving to work, to the mall, to see a loved one, or even back home, take into account some of these safety driving tips.
+While driving to work, to the mall, to see a loved one, or even back home, take into account some of these road safety tips.

 1. Sanitize the interior of your vehicle